105 Common Spanish Phrases Every Learner Should Know

 As a new Spanish learner, you might know your hola from your gracias and a handful of common Spanish phrases, but things get real when you’re asked to talk about your hobbies, emotions or language skills.

-For that reason, we’ve compiled 105 phrases that you’re likely to need in different occasions.
-Whether you’ve decided to finally learn a new language during lockdown or have pursued Spanish for some time now, these will give your basics a little push!
+For that reason, we’ve compiled this huge list of common Spanish phrases that you’re likely to need in different occasions.
+Whether you’ve decided to finally learn a new language or have pursued Spanish for some time now, these will give your basics a little push!

 Please don’t see this list as something you must memorize straight away!